luxfi/netrunner/docs/lib.md

 ## Network Interaction

-The network runner allows users to interact with an LuxGo network using the `network.Network` interface:
+The network runner allows users to interact with an Luxd network using the `network.Network` interface:

 ```go
 // Network is an abstraction of an Lux network